g0v-it/data-budget/CONTRIBUTING.md

 docker run -d -p 8889:8080 --name datastore sdaas
 ```

-The resulting container will provide a read only distribution of the whole knowlede base in a stand-alone graph database with a sparql interface.
+The resulting container will provide a read only distribution of the whole knowledge base in a stand-alone graph database with a sparql interface.

 ## Directory structure